Iskandeur/auto-3-tier-aws/README.md

-# ☁️ Automated 3-Tier Architecture on AWS
+# ☁️ AWS 3-Tier Architecture

 This project deploys a highly available and secure Web infrastructure on AWS, fully automated following **Infrastructure as Code** and **Immutable Infrastructure** principles.